porfirio-hdz/dvc-pipelines/README.md

 ```

-We will create a Python script called data_prepare.py and save it in a new stages folder under the src folder.
+Using the code above, we will create a Python script called ```data_prepare.py``` and save it in a new stages folder under the src folder.

 - We can now run a ```dvc status``` command.
 This will tell us that no pipeline is tracked in the project yet.